PD Operads and Explicit Partition Lie Algebras: Functors on pro-coherent modules

 For the converse, let $M_\bullet$ be a finite simplicial diagram in $\cat{X}_{m}$ with $M_{-1}=|M_\bullet|$ contained in $\cat{X}_{m}$ as well.
 There exists a fibre sequence in $\cat{X}$ of the form $M_{-1, 0}\rt M_{-1}\rt V[m]$, with $V\in \cat{A}$ and $M_{-1, 0}\in \cat{X}_{m-1}$.
 For all $p\geq 0$, the composite $M_p\rt M_{-1}\rt V[m]$ has fibre $M_{p, 0}$ in $\cat{X}_{m-1}$ as well.
 Let $M_{\bullet, \bullet}$ be the bisimplicial diagram arising as the \v{C}ech nerve of the natural transformation $M_{\bullet, 0}\rt M_{\bullet}$, so that $M_p=\colim_q M_{p, q}$.
 We then have a commuting square

 Assuming that $F\big|\cat{X}_m$ is left Kan extended from $\cat{X}_{m-1}$, the two vertical maps are equivalences by the opposite of (the proof of) Lemma \ref{lem:cechresolution}.
 For each $q\geq 0$, $|M_{\bullet, q}|$ is the finite stable geometric realisation of a simplicial diagram in $\cat{X}_{m-1}$.
 Since $F\big|_{\cat{X}_{m-1}}$ preserves such geometric realisations by assumption, the bottom horizontal map is an equivalence.
-This implies that the top horizontal map is an equivalence, i.e.\ $F\big|_{\cat{X}_{m}}$ preserves finite stable geometric realisations. \end{proof} \begin{proof}[Proof (of Proposition \ref{prop:left extension from almost perfect})] The bottom equivalence follows in exactly the same way as \cite[Proposition 3.13]{brantner2019deformation}.
-For the top equivalence, it suffices by Proposition \ref{prop:left extension from unbounded almost perfect} to verify that restriction and left Kan extension define an adjoint equivalence It suffices to verify that $F\colon \APerf_{\cat{A}}^\vee\rt \cat{V}$ is regular and preserves finite geometric realisations if and only if it is left Kan extended from $\APerf^\vee_{\cat{A},\weirdleq 0 }$ and its restriction to $\APerf^\vee_{\cat{A},\weirdleq 0 }$ is regular and preserves finite stable geometric realisations.
+This implies that the top horizontal map is an equivalence, i.e.\ $F\big|_{\cat{X}_{m}}$ preserves finite stable geometric realisations. \end{proof} \begin{proof}[Proof (of Proposition \ref{prop:left extension from almost perfect})] The first equivalence follows in exactly the same way as \cite[Proposition 3.14]{brantner2019deformation}.
+Alternatively, it follows by substituting perfect $\cat{A}$-modules for almost perfect $\cat{A}$-modules in \Cref{lem:cechresolution} and \Cref{lem:extendfromcoconn}.
+For the top equivalence when $\cat{A}$ is coherent, it suffices by Proposition \ref{prop:left extension from unbounded almost perfect} to verify that restriction and left Kan extension define an adjoint equivalence It suffices to verify that $F\colon \APerf_{\cat{A}}^\vee\rt \cat{V}$ is regular and preserves finite geometric realisations if and only if it is left Kan extended from $\APerf^\vee_{\cat{A},\weirdleq 0 }$ and its restriction to $\APerf^\vee_{\cat{A},\weirdleq 0 }$ is regular and preserves finite stable geometric realisations.
 This follows from Lemma \ref{lem:extendfromcoconn} by unravelling the regularity conditions in $(1)$ and $(2)$. \end{proof}